murat-taskaynatan/Blockdag-Node-Manager/README.md

 When multiple nodes are offline or stalled, use `./scripts/restore_offline_nodes.sh` to trigger a restore job for each node one by one with a cooldown between jobs (`RESTORE_COOLDOWN_SEC`, default 90 s).
 The script calls `/api/snapshots/restore` for every node that reports `running==false` or `stalled==true`, then polls `/api/snapshots` until each job completes—showing the active node name and progress percentage before moving on.
 Export `BASE_URL` if the manager is bound to a non-default host/port.

-Liveness auto-recovery now seeds two env overrides on fresh installs: `BDAG_LIVENESS_RECOVER_COOLDOWN_SEC=240` to cap the waiting period between liveness interventions at four minutes, and `BDAG_LIVENESS_MAX_RESTARTS=3` so the guard escalates to a snapshot restore sooner when repeated restarts fail.
+Liveness auto-recovery now seeds two env overrides on fresh installs: `BDAG_LIVENESS_RECOVER_COOLDOWN_SEC=240` to cap the waiting period between liveness interventions at four minutes, and `BDAG_LIVENESS_MAX_RESTARTS=2` so the guard escalates to a snapshot restore after only two failed restarts.
 Adjust those values in `node-manager.env` if your fleet needs a different cadence.

 The settings form also exposes a memory-pressure auto-restart: enable the toggle and enter a percent value (e.g., `90`) so the manager will restart every discovered node sequentially (60 s between restarts) when host memory usage climbs above that threshold.
 Use it as a safety valve when the OS starts to swap.